-Together with Dong Son Culture, where bronze and other metals were brought into use, so was Vietnamese fine arts coded with similar patterns.
-The thousand years of Chinese domination from 111 BC to 938 AD did not leave much trace of a once – prosperous art scene.
-Not until the late 10th century with the enthronement of Le Dai Hanh was Vietnamese Fine Arts partly restored.
+Vietnam fine arts’ development is closely connected to Vietnamese culture and history, one of those is based on rice cultivation, village tradition and other communal values, which are all under the umbrella of Confucianism.
+Just like Vietnamese history, fine arts in Vietnam has been up and down, following the interval of peace and wars that rule the country for the past two millennia.
+Together with Dong Son culture, where bronze and other metals were brought into use, so was Vietnamese fine arts coded with similar patterns.
+Thousands of years of Chinese domination from 111 BC to 938 AD did not leave much trace of a once – prosperous art scene.
+Not until the late 10th century with the enthronement of Le Dai Hanh was Vietnamse Fine Arts partly restored.